kheerand/Social-architecture-pattern-library/techniques/(t001-01) Power to transcend paradigms/README.md

 ## Context

+The highest leverage point, even beyond system paradigms, is to free yourself from fixed paradigms.
+A paradigm is just an idea.
+No paradigm is absolute truth, and it contains just a small slice of understanding an endlessly complex universe.
+To transcend paradigms is to prevent yourself from being fixed to any particular paradigm, and to be flexible[[2](#2)].

 Transcending paradigms may go beyond challenging fundamental assumptions, into the realm of changing the values and priorities that lead to the assumptions, and being able to choose among value sets at will[[1](#1)].

 ## Technique